ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
              ┌┐  ┌─┐       ← Formatted ranges
 document: XXX**XX*X*XXXXXX
-                  ↑ query the size of formatting range around this point
+                  ↑ query the size of formatted range around this point
 ```
-The range of non-formatted chars around the query point is formatted; and the number is this range is 1; the answer to query #14 query is $1$.
+The queried position is part of a formatted range and the number of non-formatted characters is this range is 1; the answer to query #14 is $1$.

 Updating $decryptionKey$: